jpnt/kman/README.md

 - Service: Execution layer, use cases, orchestration logic.
 - Core: Definition of entities, validation, data structures; Does not depend on anything.

-Ideally dependencies should flow inward, in practice this is achieved by extensive use of interfaces.
+Ideally dependencies should flow inward (gateway depends on service, service depends on core), in practice this is achieved by extensive use of interfaces.
 Interfaces add overhead and they are not always needed.
-Usually I will have injection of raw implementation (without interface) because of that.

 #### Design Patterns

 - Strategy Pattern: Used to handle multiple bootloader and initramfs tools.
 The Service layer chooses the right strategy at runtime based on system capabilities and configuration.
+- Factory Pattern: To allow for inversion of dependency.
+For example define the interface of how a step is created in core layer (internal/core/step_factory.go), and then implement on service layer (internal/service/step_factory.go).
-- Pipeline Pattern: Each step (list, download, compile, etc.) is encapsulated as a modular component.
-The Pipeline Manager in the Service layer coordinates step dependencies and execution order.
+- Pipeline Pattern: Each step (list, download, compile, etc.) is encapsulated as a modular component (step).
+The pipeline runs validation and execution separately.
-- Builder Pattern: A flexible way to assemble the kernel build configuration step-by‑step, culminating in a unified kernel build process.
+- Builder Pattern: Flexible way to assemble step-by‑step the pipeline, choosing exacly the steps needed and coordenating and resolving dependencies.
-- Facade Pattern: Provides a simplified interface (a unified kernel context) to coordinate the flow of commands across multiple steps.